mizarc/organisational-scripts/README.md

 4. Generates the Immich metadata XML file with the tag for the game name.
 5. Transfers it to the dedicated screenshot folder in a year based subdrectory.

+### Crop Scripts
+The crop pipeline comes with two scripts.
+The first is to be run prior to cropping to preserve metadata, the second is run after in order

+#### Part 1
+1. Renames the file to the format of "Screenshot YYYY-MM-DD HH-MM-SS +TTTT Game_Name".

+#### Part 2
+2. Processes the video via OxiPNG.
+Settings are currently embedded in the Process.ps1 script itself.
+3. Updates the exif data to embed date based on the file name.
+4. Generates the Immich metadata XML file with the tag for the game name.
+5. Transfers it to the dedicated screen rec folder in a year based subdrectory.

 ## Screen Rec

 ### Prerequisites